-Do you qualify for NSW Small Business stamp duty exemption?
+Do you qualify for the New South Wales Small Business stamp duty exemption?

 You can check your eligibility on the Office of State Revenue (OSR) NSW website by using this link.
 Scroll down to Insurance Duty, then to Small Business Exemption to access all the conditions.